panther142/bounty-program-report/punica-tutorails.md

-#### 8. How to test smartcontract in Ontology private net/testnet/mainnet?
+#### 8. How to test smartcontract in Ontology private net/testnet/mainnet?  ---panther
 we will use smartx , solo-chain  , Cyano.

 1. edit smartcontract in smartx, dont need deploy.